 It is harder to treat tinnitus if the cause is unknown, though.
 The main aim of treatment is then to reduce the symptoms and find ways to cope well in everyday life despite having tinnitus.
 If the tinnitus is associated with hearing loss, a hearing aid might be considered.

 A wide variety of products are available for the treatment of tinnitus, including herbal products, dietary supplements and various medications such as steroids or carbamazepine.
 None of these treatments have been proven to help.
 And some may have side effects.

 The best-studied treatment is cognitive behavioral therapy (CBT), which involves learning how to cope better with chronic tinnitus.
 Although this doesn’t make the sounds go away, it can lead to an improvement in quality of life.

 If tinnitus arises suddenly, doctors often suggest immediate treatment with an infusion (a drip), for instance with a saline (salt) solution – particularly if the tinnitus is associated with sudden hearing loss.
 Sometimes people are given an infusion with hydroxyethyl starch (HES) instead.
 But no studies have shown that infusions with this drug help.
 On the contrary, HES can trigger severe allergic reactions, with itching all over the body.

-There are many sources of support for people living with tinnitus.
-These include self-help groups and information centers.
-But many of these facilities are organized quite differently.
-Our list may help you find and make use of local services in Germany.
+There are many sources of support for people living with tinnitus, including support groups and information centers.
+But there are often regional differences in how these services are organized, and they aren't always easy to find.
+You can use our list to help you find and make use of local services in Germany.